My Life with Caroline

 My Life with Caroline is a 1941 American comedy film directed by Lewis Milestone and starring Ronald Colman and Anna Lee, in her second Hollywood film and her first in a starring role.
+The supporting cast featured Charles Winninger, Reginald Gardiner and Gilbert Roland.
 The screenplay was written by John Van Druten and Arnold Belgard.

 Plot

-Wealthy publisher Anthony Mason weds ditsy socialite Caroline, who continues to chase men while married.
-Caroline flirts with Paco Del Valle while at a charity ball in Alpine Lodge, Idaho, and Paco then asks her father Mr. Bliss for permission to marry his daughter.
+Ditsy socialite Caroline, is married to wealthy publisher Anthony Mason.

+While alone at a charity ball in Alpine Lodge, Idaho, Caroline flirts with Paco Del Valle, who wants to marry her.
+Paco asks her father Mr. Bliss for permission to marry his daughter.
 Bliss tells them that they need to ask her husband, and Caroline and Paco telegraph Anthony in New York.

-As Caroline and Paco await an eastbound plane at the airport, Mason has just arrived.
+As Caroline and Paco await an eastbound plane at the airport, Mason arrives.
 Seeing the two together, Mason recalls a nearly identical situation that occurred two years earlier when Caroline was enamored with sculptor Paul Martindale in Palm Beach, Florida.
-Caroline sees Mason's pilot carrying a bust in her image that had been sculpted by Paul and follows the pilot to where Mason had been waiting.

-Paul, who also attended the charity ball, joins Anthony, Caroline, Bliss and Paco at the airport.
-Caroline tells Anthony that she cannot decide between Paco and Paul, forcing Anthony to work to win her back.